 Longevity: Human longevity and healthy aging are influenced by both environmental and genetic factors.
 People who live long lives might carry so-called "protective genes."

 A growing body of evidence suggests that FOXO genes may increase lifespan; however, much of the research linking FOXO and longevity has been conducted in worms.
 Worms have only one FOXO ortholog, DAF-16, which simplifies pinpointing the gene's activities and roles.
-Worms that have mutations in either their insulin receptors or PI3K (which would prevent Akt-driven phosphorylation of DAF-16) live two to three times longer than normal worms.
-As in humans, this FOXO ortholog switches on genes that protect against oxidative stress, pathogens, and protein structural damage, all of which promote disease and decrease longevity.
+Worms with mutations in their insulin receptors or PI3K (which would prevent Akt-driven phosphorylation of DAF-16) live two to three times longer than normal worms.
+As in humans, this FOXO ortholog switches on genes that protect against oxidative stress, pathogens, and protein structural damage, promoting disease and decreasing longevity.

 Scientists are currently on the cusp of learning about FOXO and longevity in mammals.
-The bulk of the evidence comes from studies in mice and appears to be linked to the insulin/PI3K/Akt pathway.
+Most of the evidence comes from studies in mice and appears linked to the insulin/PI3K/Akt pathway.
 For example, mice that lack the insulin receptor or the IGF-1 receptor live longer and are more resistant to oxidative stress than normal mice.
 However, mice lacking the FOXO3 gene do not live any longer than normal mice.
-Since it is possible that the multiple forms of FOXOs in humans provide a layer of biological redundancy in which [one FOXO form compensates for the absence of another, developing better animal models for studying the role of FOXO in mammals, especially in humans, is critical to its understanding.
+Since the multiple forms of FOXOs in humans may provide a layer of biological redundancy in which [one FOXO form compensates for the absence of another, developing better animal models for studying the role of FOXO in mammals, especially in humans, is critical to its understanding.

 Appetite regulation: FOXO also plays a role in regulating food intake.
 Early research shows that FOXO switches on neuropeptides in the hypothalamus – the region of the brain that serves as the link between the nervous system and the endocrine system.
-FOXO switches on transcription of neuropeptide Y and Agouti-related protein – two hormones that increase appetite; but it switches off transcription of POMC, a hormone that decreases appetite, suggesting that hypothalamic FOXO is an important regulator of food intake and energy balance.
+FOXO switches on the transcription of neuropeptide Y and Agouti-related protein – two hormones that increase appetite.
+However, it switches off the transcription of POMC, a hormone that decreases appetite, suggesting that hypothalamic FOXO is an important regulator of food intake and energy balance.

 FOXO proteins influence various aspects of metabolism that may have health effects in humans.
 For example,

 FOXO3 is a master regulator of many genes involved in stress tolerance.
-It increases the production of genes that combat cellular aging, such as damage to DNA, proteins, and lipids, and loss of stem cell function.
-It also increases the production of genes including those that regulate DNA repair, tumor suppression, stem cell function, immune function, protein aggregation, and more, which is how FOXO3 staves off aging.
+It increases the production of genes that combat cellular aging, such as damage to DNA, proteins, and lipids and loss of stem cell function.
+It also increases the production of genes that regulate DNA repair, tumor suppression, stem cell function, immune function, protein aggregation, and more, which is how FOXO3 staves off aging.

-FOXO3 is activated by caloric restriction and intermittent fasting, and by dietary components, such as EGCG, which is found in green tea, and by quercetin, which is found in onions and apples.
+FOXO3 is activated by caloric restriction, intermittent fasting, and dietary components, such as EGCG, which is in green tea, and quercetin, which is in onions and apples.
 Heat stress, such as from using the sauna, also activates FOXO3.

-Lifestyle choices, such as exercise and diet, also play a role in how active FOXO is.
-For example, how smoking, lack of exercise, and an unhealthy diet (especially one that is based on animal protein) can increase the risk of certain diseases, including cancer.
+Lifestyle choices, such as exercise and diet, also affect how active FOXO is.
+For example, smoking, lack of exercise, and an unhealthy diet (especially one based on animal protein) can increase the risk of certain diseases, including cancer.
 High protein intake is the most potent nutritional regulator of serum IGF-1 levels in humans, and IGF-1 inhibits the actions of FOXO3.
 Exercise also has a wide range of effects on longevity, possibly due to increased interaction between FOXO3 and SIRT1.
-This might be one mechanism by which exercise could be involved in preventing cancer and potentially other diseases associated with aging.
+This might be one mechanism by which exercise prevents cancer and other aging-related diseases.